-Trump Mocks Potential John Kerry 2020 Challenge ‘I Should Only Be So Lucky’
+Trump Mocks Potential John Kerry 2020 Challenge: ‘I Should Only Be So Lucky’

 — Fox News (@FoxNews) September 2, 2018

 For that, he drew the wrath of Trump who struck out against him on Twitter.
-At 74, it is unlikely that Kerry will make another run at the oval office, and instead will more likely stick to stumping for Democrats he supports up and down the ticket.
+At 74, it is unlikely that Kerry will make another run at the Oval Office, and instead will more likely stick to stumping for Democrats he supports up and down the ticket.
 While there are no polling numbers regarding what a Trump vs. Kerry match-up might look like as Kerry never showed interest in running, it may actually be a close race.
-It is doubtful given Trump’s latest polling numbers showing his highest ever disapproval rating of 60 percent, per Forbes, that it would be the blowout he seems to think it would be.
+It is doubtful, given Trump’s latest polling numbers showing his highest-ever disapproval rating of 60 percent, per Forbes, that it would be the blowout he seems to think it would be.